 PENALTIES AND INTEREST: The civil penalty for failure to file a return is 5% per month or fraction of a month, up to 50% of the unpaid tax liability.
 If a deficiency is due to negligence, a penalty equal to 10% of the underpayment amount may be incurred.
-The civil penalty for fraud is 100% of the total tax due.
-A penalty of 1% per month is applied for failure to pay the tax liability shown to be due on a timely filed return.
-Interest is computed at 1/2% per month from the due date of the original return to date the balance is paid in full.
+The civil penalty for fraud is 75% of the total tax due.
+A penalty of 1% per month is applied for failure to pay the tax liability shown to be due on a timely filed return, up to 25% of the unpaid liability.
+Interest is computed at 1⁄2% per month from the due date of the original return to date the balance is paid in full.
 Employers that are required, but fail, to deposit their withholding taxes by electronic funds transfer are penalized the lesser of 5% of the amount that should have been transferred or \$500.